YipLi-kktkt/PreludeOfMe/content/authors/admin/_index.md

 ## About Me

 Hi, I am Yiping Li (李一平).
-I'm currently in a Gap year in Hangzhou, China, pursuing my PhD program.
+Currently, I'm living in Hangzhou, China, and I am pursuing my PhD program.
+My research interests primarily focus on the _Interstellar Medium_ and _High-energy Astrophysics_.
+ISM is the engine driving the cosmic cycle, offering a window into understanding stars and galaxies.

 I completed my master's degree at Nanjing University in 2023.
 My goal is to be an astrophysicist to explore the universe.
-I interested _X-ray astrophysics_, _Spectral Analysis_ and _Numerical Simulation_ presently.
-I had developed a resonant scattering simulation code for supernova remnant during my Master's study.
+During my master's research, I had developed a resonant scattering simulation code for supernova remnant.

 <!-- She engages in improving academic skills as a mordern international astrophysicist, meanwhile in traveling, volunteering friend's workshop. -->